 In 1991, a design team was asked to prepare a master plan, which was revised in 2004, for the Botanical Garden that would enable it to expand and be used as an important teaching and research arm for the agricultural community.
 Under this plan, the current site of the DMV office would become an integral part of the future Education Center.

-It is anticipated that DMV service at the Military Trail site will cease by June of 2015.
-Support future integration of the Military Trail DMV Office into the Mounts Botanical Garden Master Plan.
+DMV service at the Military Trail site ceased in June 2015.
+The County supports future integration of the Military Trail DMV Office into the Mounts Botanical Garden Master Plan.

 PUBLIC SAFETY